 There’s always a lot of confusion about my name.
 I’ve seen questions (on my social media) like, “what’s an Ashley” or “is Ashley a brand of condensed milk?” and have gotten many questions over the years about why my name is Ashley (as if I have any control over my name 😂 ).

-You should know that a name doesn’t always determine your ethnicity (obviously).
-My Keralite husband’s name is Roby Thomas.
-Funny story, his family assumed (because of my first name) that I was Keralite before they met me.
-Well, they ended up getting a Punjabi girl 😂.
-Anyway, now I am Ashley Singh Thomas and I share a lot of Indian recipes on my food blog.
+Hopefully you know that a name doesn’t always determine your ethnicity (obviously).
+Anyway, I’m Ashley, and I share a lot of Indian recipes on my food blog.

 How often do you blog?